 A: No. It is the policy of the School of Social Work that all referrals of students to fieldwork sites must be made by the Field Coordinator.
 Students may provide a suggestion about a field site, but may not pursue a placement on their own.
 Field placements independently obtained will not be approved.
-For detailed instructions on obtaining a field placement please refer to the MSW Field Manual.
+For detailed instructions on obtaining a field placement please refer to the BSW and MSW Field Manual.

 Q: I am already employed at a social work agency.
 Can I do my field placement there?

 A: Students who are interested in completing an employment-based field placement must get prior approval from the Field Coordinator.
 Students who are proposing to use their place of employment as their field site must follow the procedures which are outlined in the Employment Based Field Placement Policy which can be found in the BSW and MSW Field Manuals.